Centreville, Illinois

 Centreville was a city in St. Clair County, Illinois, United States.
 The population was 5,309 in 2010, down from 5,951 at the 2000 census.
-On May 6, 2021, the city ceased to exist, being incorporated into the new city of Cahokia Heights.
+Historically a predominantly Black and working-class community, Centreville has faced persistent environmental challenges stemming from economic disinvestment, redlining, and neglect by local and state governments.
+On May 6, 2021, the city ceased to exist, being incorporated along with Alorton and Cahokia into the new city of Cahokia Heights.
+Before the merger, the city struggled with some of the highest poverty rates in Illinois, compounded by public health threats posed by chronic flooding and raw sewage overflows.
+The residents and advocates identify these as issues of environmental injustice rooted in racial and economic disparities.

 Geography

 Centreville was located at 38°35′4″N 90°6′14″W (38.584583, -90.103768).

 According to the 2010 census, Centreville had a total area of 4.287 sqmi, of which 4.23 sqmi (or 98.67%) was land and 0.057 sqmi (or 1.33%) was water.